sathvikbhat/vlsi_physical_design_automation/README.md

 A project to perform the VLSI Physical Design Flow steps of partitioning, floorplan, placement and routing.

 ### src
-The *vlsi_design_automation.py* is the src file for the project build on python3.
+The *vlsi_design_automation.py* is the src file for the project built on python3.

 ### docs/
 The *docs/* directory contains the final project report for the above project.